Palm court

 A palm court is a large atrium with palm trees, usually in a prestigious hotel, where functions are staged, notably tea dances.
-Examples include the Langham Hotel (1865), Alexandra Palace (1873), the Carlton Hotel (1899), and the Ritz Hotel (1906), all in London; and the Alexandria Hotel (court added in 1911) in Los Angeles, Palace Hotel, San Francisco and the Plaza Hotel in New York City.
+Examples include London's Langham Hotel (1865), Alexandra Palace (1873), Carlton Hotel (1899), and Ritz Hotel (1906), the Balmoral Hotel in Edinburgh, Scotland (1902), the Alexandria Hotel (court added in 1911) in Los Angeles, San Francisco's Palace Hotel, the Britannia Hotel in Trondheim, Norway and the Plaza Hotel in New York City.
 Capitalizing on their popularity, some ocean liners also had palm courts, notably the RMS Titanic (1912).

-Palm Court music
+Palm court music

+The term palm court orchestra is often used to describe a small orchestra playing light classical music.
 Light orchestras proliferated in the holiday resorts and spas of Europe from the late 1800s.
 By the start of the 20th century most luxury hotels, cruise ships, department store restaurants and cafes employed small orchestras or chamber groups to entertain their patrons.
 The Savoy Hotel in London, for instance, catered for the elite of English society and to visiting foreigners.
 "Sedate couples on the dance floor would enjoy waltzing to The Valeta and Destiny, with perhaps an occasional two-step in between".
 At the Savoy in the 1920s, Carroll Gibbons directed two orchestras: Carroll Gibbons and the Boy Friends provided light music for afternoon tea in the Thames Foyer, while the Savoy Orpheans played dance music in the evenings, with a nod towards jazz.

-The name palm court orchestra, a small orchestra playing light classical music, comes from this root.
 In the UK, broadcast relays of light music from The Grand Hotel Eastbourne by the BBC began in 1925 with an orchestra under the direction of the violinist Albert Sandler (1906-1948).
 (The hotel didn't have a palm court, the lounge hall was used for the relays).
 Alfredo Campoli founded his similar "Salon Orchestra" in the 1930s.

 By 1942 Sandler was billed as directing "The Palm Court Orchestra", actually made up from a unit of the BBC London Studio Players, a pool of musicians put together in 1941 to form ensembles of different sizes on demand.
 The ensemble secured a regular broadcast slot on Sunday evenings on the programme Grand Hotel which ran from 1943 until 1973.